ladybug-tools/spider-gbxml-fixer/r0-4-0/ocv-openings-check-vertices/README.md

 <summary>Concept</summary>

-Openings: check openings with more than four vertices
+Openings: check for surfaces with openings that contain more than four vertices

 </details>